 - Move your body- anything to actively wake you up!

 - Set a time to start working and stick to it.

 - Have your designated workspace clear (or plan what coffee shop you'd like to go to the night before).

 Although I’m putting this at Step 6, I’d suggest incorporating this at all the steps along the way.
 If you’re working full-time with a company, you’ll know your monthly and yearly salary.
 This cuts out of the guessing game and will help you when deciding your “where” based on what kind of lifestyle you can afford.

 For those of us that work freelance or are entrepreneurs, saving will be your best friend.
 With this kind of work, it’s really hard to know exactly how much money you’ll make each month, especially in the beginning.
 You’ll want to have money in the bank to help get you through those slow months without having to worry.

 Plus, being smart about savings can also mean a lot more travel throughout the year!

 And don’t forget about all adults worst enemy- taxes.
 Again, if you work for a company as a full-time employee, not much about your tax situation will change but if you’re switching to self-employed, the taxes (at least for American citizens) are more comprehensive.
 I’d suggest Greenback Expat Tax Services for any American living abroad to file your taxes, stress free.

 Want more?
 We've got you covered!
-Get this info plus way more in video format on Skillshare.
-If you’ve never used Skillshare before, you can watch our course plus any other on the platform for free for 2 months!
+Get this info plus way more in video format.
 In this course, we walk you through way more details about making the transition to remote work.
 We cover the expectations, challenges and far more best practices for you to fully embrace your new lifestyle!